 Mentors must have strong competencies in the relevant areas of the job.
 The key is having the knowledge whether it comes from the work experience or the qualification.

 Consider selecting those people as mentors who are equally competent and amiable.
 They must know how to develop a bond with the mentees.
 Good communication skills are a must for the mentor.

 In this regard, training the mentors is of utmost importance.
-Teaching them people management skills is the key to successful mentoring in the workplace.
+Teaching them people management skills is the key to the successful implementation of mentoring programs in organizations.
 Therefore, we suggest that select a friendly mentor with relevant field knowledge.

 2) Get the basic tools & develop documentation